akucinskii/config/README.md

-## Configs so i don't have to search for them every time.
+## Configs so i don't have to create them every single time.
 Nvim config is just AstroNVIM